justinrgarrard/world-of-naevis.net/docs/more/archetypes/fighter_lionheart.md

 #### Impassable
 At 7th level, the number of reactions you can take between turns increases to two.
-Additionally, your proficiency bonus is doubled when making Charisma (Intimidation) checks.
+Additionally, your proficiency bonus is doubled when making intimidation checks.

 #### Devastating Critical